by Lisa McGrimmon

 How has Better Than Before helped me to establish effective work habits that have eluded me in the past?

 First, I have a new depth of self knowledge.
 Understanding and accepting my own personal tendencies, and then working within them instead of berating myself for not fitting someone else's ideal is immensely helpful.

 I can take the strategies in the book that really work for me, and, guilty-free, leave the ones that are more suited to someone else.

 Second, the author is a master at cultivating habits for herself.
 Reading how another person successfully develops effective habits is extremely motivating.

 Seeing a example of a person who expects a lot from herself helps me to expect more of myself.

 Third, I understand habits in a whole new way.
 Now, when I try to back out of a habit, I see with clarity exactly what I'm doing.
 The new degree of clarity helps me to make better choices.

-If you want someone to tell you exactly which habits you should try to develop, you won't find that in Better Than Before.
-If you're looking for a step by step rigorous habit management program, this book is not the book you're looking for.
+If you want someone to tell you exactly what to do and which habits you should try to develop, you won't find that in Better Than Before.